KatherineMichel/portfolio/conference-blog-posts/recap-of-pycon-us-2019.md

 ![](recap-of-pycon-us-2019-images/rock-and-roll-hall-of-fame.jpg)

-The Beatles Exhibit at the Rock and Roll Hall of Fame Museum, taken by Katherine Michel
+The Beatles Exhibit at the Rock and Roll Hall of Fame Museum; photo credit; Katherine Michel

 On Wednesday, my last evening in Cleveland, being invited to eat at [Flannery’s Irish Pub](https://www.flannerys.com/) with a group of CPython Core Devs and other Pythonistas was a wonderful way to end a magical week.